-Throughout their studies, master´s students not only engage in education by means of lectures and readings, but they also have the opportunity to enrol in Arabic language training.
+Throughout their studies, master´s students not only engage in education by means of lectures and readings, but they also have the opportunity to enrol in Arabic and Persian language training.
 Language training is optional and not part of the curriculum, but we encourage students to benefit from the opportunities available.

 Semester one and two: Mandatory courses